 Dr. Smiley’s commitment to continual optometric education and modern technologies allows him to maintain impeccable clinical skills and to practice at the forefront of the optometric profession.

-Dr. Smiley enjoys spending time with his kids.
+On a personal note, Dr. Smiley enjoys spending time with his kids.
 His daughter, Kendall is 12, and his son, Morgan is 8.
 He enjoys watching Ohio State Buckeye football, health and fitness activities, automobiles, fishing, warm weather especially if a beach is involved, and his dog, CoCo (Rhodesian Ridgeback).

 Dr. Abigail Graeff is originally from Bellbrook, OH.
 She attended Bellbrook High School and graduated Summa Cum Laude.
 She then attended The Ohio State University for her undergraduate studies in Medical Sciences and Pre-Optometry.
 She was accepted to The Ohio State University College of Optometry after her third year of undergraduate studies.

 While at The Ohio State University College of Optometry, she was very involved in Inter-Professional Council of which she was Optometry’s Lead Delegate, Fellowship of Christian Optometrists, American Optometry Student Association, and Beta-Sigma Kappa Honor Society.
 While in Optometry school, she served as a Student Member on The Ohio State University Student Conduct Board.
 During her third year of schooling, she received the Lawrence Shaefer Scholarship reserved for the Top Clinician of the third year class as well as the Leo Yassenoff Scholarship reserved for outstanding Professional Students.
 During her forth year, she received the Excellence in Primary Care Award.
 Dr. Graeff received her Doctor of Optometry Degree in May 2015.